gabrielanhaia/meu-cambio/README_ENGLISH.md

 5. Open the terminal and go to the source path, execute the following commands:
 ```
+php composer.phar install # If you already have the composer: composer install
 php artisan key:generate
 php artisan jwt:secret
 ```